qhv1/CS1632_Fall2020/deliverables/4/README.md

    https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life#/media/File:Game_of_life_blinker.gif

-   The vertical bar pattern should be your precondition and the next horizontal bar pattern should be your postcondition.
-For the postcondition, make sure you check all 25 cells in the 5 X 5 pattern.
+   The vertical bar pattern should be your precondition and the next horizontal bar pattern should be your postcondition.  **For the postcondition, make sure you check all 25 cells in the 5 X 5 pattern**.

 1. You are required to localize each pinning unit test within the tested class as we did for Deliverable 2 (meaning it should not exercise any code from